-Red commenced the operation of the Abshore factory on June 15, 2011.
-The 1.5-month delay forced Red to turn down many customer orders and Red was forced to pay damages of US\$900,000 to the customers.
+Red commenced the operation of the Abshore factory on June 15, 2011. the system, which had to go through testing, did not go live until June 15, 2011.
+The 1.5-month delay forced Red to turn down many customer orders and Red was forced to pay damages of US\$900,000 to the customerseaused loss of profits amounting to US\$900,000 (loss of US\$20,000 per delayed day).
 Neither party disputes this figure.
 Exchanges that took place between Tolly and Ross were checked upon Orange's and Hiro's instructions.
-E-mails (provided as Exhibit 110) were indeed exchanged between the two.
-The notice on the basic design plan is as provided in Exhibit 11.
+E-mails (provided as Exhibit 10) were indeed exchanged between the two.